-Request that your high school / secondary school send transcripts / documents for course work from the final four years (grades 9-12) to Ohio State.
+Request that your high school or secondary school send transcripts / documents / official copies of examination certificates for course work from the final four years (grades 9-12) to Ohio State.

 Foreign language documents must be translated into English by the issuing institution, an authorized translator or a teacher of the language.
 Any additional requirements will be posted to your Applicant Center, so be sure to check your application status regularly after you've applied.

 Official ACT or SAT scoresHow do I submit my scores?

 We must receive your official ACT or SAT score sent electronically directly from the testing agency.
 Scores from transcripts will not be considered.
 Read more about score requirements in STEP 1.

 Optional: Recommendation from a teacher or counselor

 You must request that your testing agency send official scores electronically to Ohio State demonstrating the English proficiency level outlined below: